dolthub/docs/content/reference/sql/access-management.md

 The following system variables are not yet supported:
 - `mandatory_roles`
-  - All roles (and users) named here are granted to all users automatically, and cannot be revoked nor dropped
+  - All roles (and users) named here are granted to all users automatically, and cannot be revoked or dropped
 - `activate_all_roles_on_login`
   - Sets all roles to active upon logging into a user
   - As `SET ROLE` is also not yet implemented, any granted roles are automatically active when granted and logging in